mathew-kurian/Scribe.js/README.md

 WebPanel is RESTfull :

-- on the server side, an express router serves and API and find files on disk
+- on the server side, an express router serves an API and find files on disk
 - on client side, an AngularJS app manage the routing and the data

 All the client code is under `/static`.